ericpiros/cka-training/cluster_install_config/installation/install_k8s_kubeadm.md

 ## kubeadm init parameters
 * **--apiserver-advertise-address** - by default kubeadm will set the API server IP to what is set to the default gateway on your server.
 This is not ideal for my setup as the default gateway on my VMs points to the VirtualBox NAT network.
 So I will need to specify the IP address of the Master server (192.168.56.5 on the Vagrantfile) to ensure that it advertises the correct IP address.
  * **--kubernetes-version** - by default kubeadm will install the latest version of kubernetes.
 I will set it to the base version of 1.26.0 so that I can practice upgrading it on a later date.
  * **--pod-network-cidr** - the range of IP addresses for the pod network.
 Take note of this value as we may need later when we install our CNI plugin.
+We will set this to 10.244.0.0/16 since we planning on using flannel as our network plugin.
 ```
 # Create the cluster
-$ sudo kubeadm init --apiserver-advertise-address 192.168.56.5 --kubernetes-version 1.26.0 --pod-network-cidr 192.168.0.0/24 -v 5
+$ sudo kubeadm init --apiserver-advertise-address 192.168.56.5 --kubernetes-version 1.26.0 --pod-network-cidr 10.244.0.0/24 -v 5
 ```
 The command above needs to be run on the Master VM.
 I am setting the verbosity of the output to 5 so that we can track what kubeadm will be doing.